vesicode/landing-page-active/README.md

 # landing-page-pre-launch
-The landingpage for Vesicode AB, prior to launch
+The landingpage for Vesicode AB, prior to launch.